opnfv/barometer/docs/release/01-release.rst

 ..
 Figure:: Features_to_date1.png

-   SFQM features to date
+   Barometer features to date

 ..
 Figure:: Features_to_date2.png

-   SFQM features to date cont.
+   Barometer features to date cont.

 Please note the timeline denotes DPDK releases.

 Release B
 =========
-The features implemented for OPNFV release B in DPDK include:
+The features implemented for OPNFV release B (as part of SFQM) in DPDK include:

 * Callback API to enable TX/RX timestamping to measure latency through DPDK.
 * Extended NIC statistics API for 1GB, 10GB and 40GB NICs to expose detailed